mommi84/node2vec/README.md

 To convert a single RDF file (in NTriples format) to edge lists, simply run:<br/>
 	``python src/rdf2node2vec.py file.nt``

 This will create as many `.edgelist` files as there are properties in the graph.
-See the "Basic Usage" section below.
+To generate the embeddings, see the "Basic Usage" section below.
+Note that node2vec must be called using the `--directed` modifier.

 ## node2vec Documentation